-Drug Abuse and Addiction: Differences, Symptoms and Treatments
+Drug Abuse and Addiction: Differences, Symptoms And Treatments

 Addiction can take an emotional toll on a person.
 No matter how hard one tries, it becomes difficult to control the urge to use them.
 Despite knowing of the harm it causes oneself, a person coping with addiction continues to consume drugs.
 And this does not need to be “extreme” cases as one may be persuaded to believe through movies and shows.